 Even though patients will not be near the practice by the second week after surgery, they should feel free to contact the practice if they have any questions or concerns about their healing experience.
 This will allow patients to have peace of mind, and for any issues to be addressed in a timely manner.

 Learn More About Gastric Sleeve Surgery

 If you would like more information about gastric sleeve surgery and how it can have a positive impact on your overall health and wellness, be sure to contact our weight loss surgery center today.
-Dr. Fernando Garcia and his entire team looks forward to your visit and helping you achieve a healthier lifestyle.
+Our entire team of bariatric surgey experts looks forward to your visit and helping you achieve a healthier lifestyle.